 If you want to increase your business's indexed pages, focus on ensuring that each page on your site has high-quality content that users will find valuable.
 Focus on creating and distributing remarkable content that will get your pages indexed and ranked, get your website visitors, and turn those visitors into leads from organic search traffic.
 To do this, local SEO can optimize your content to make it fresh and easily available to searchers.
 Your businesses listings information ensures that your content is accurate and consistent across channels while optimization on local pages is crucial for the growing number of "near me" searchers.

-If you're looking for a marketing company who can turn your brand into one of the most up-to-date, clean and highly searched domains on the web, check out Yext products and learn about when it comes to how consumers experience your brand, your website is only the beginning.
+If you're looking for a marketing company who can turn your brand into one of the most up-to-date, clean and highly searched domains on the web, check out The Yext Answers Platform and learn about when it comes to how consumers experience your brand, your website is only the beginning.
 Yext puts every customer engagement to work for your brand — no matter where it takes place — and drives more business online and off with the Yext platform.
 Check how your business appears online by visiting www.yext.com.